Clear Lake Hitch

 Emergency Regulations

-The State Water Board adopted Emergency Information Order Regulations for the Clear Lake Watershed on December 6, 2023, and were filed with the Secretary of State and became effective on January 22, 2024.
+The State Water Board adopted Emergency Information Order Regulations for the Clear Lake Watershed on December 6, 2023.
+The emergency regulations became effective on January 22, 2024.

-Information Orders were issued to water users in the Clear Lake Watershed at the end of January 2024.
-The first reporting due date is February 29, 2024.
-For more information about timelines, how to comply and upcoming public workshops, visit the Clear Lake Information Order webpage, Information Order and Reporting Requirements for the Clear Lake Watershed.
+Information Orders have been issued to water users in the Clear Lake Watershed.
+For more information, visit the Clear Lake Information Order webpage, Information Order and Reporting Requirements for the Clear Lake Watershed.

 Protecting the Clear Lake Hitch